Ross-Alexandra/stroboscopic-vision-training/README.md

  - Use the program in a well-lit room.
  - Sit an appropriate distance from the monitor.
  - Do not use if you are tired or sleep-deprived.

-If you're distributing the tool, you might also consider requiring users to acknowledge this warning on first launch, or displaying it for a few seconds before enabling the overlay.